Chinese fortune telling

 Chinese fortune telling, better known as Suan ming (算命 (fate calculating, Suànmìng)) has utilized many varying divination techniques throughout the dynastic periods.
-There are many methods still in practice in Mainland China, Taiwan, Hong Kong and other Chinese-speaking regions such as Malaysia and Singapore today.
+There are many methods still in practice in Mainland China, Taiwan, Hong Kong and other Chinese-speaking regions such as Malaysia, Indonesia and Singapore today.
 Over time, some of these concepts have moved into Korean, Japanese, and Vietnamese culture under other names.
 For example, "Saju" in Korea is the same as the Chinese four pillar (Chinese: 四柱八字) method.

 History

-The oldest accounts about practice of Cooper! divination describe it as a measure for "solving doubts" (e.g. "Examination of doubts" 稽疑 part of the Great Plan :zh:洪範).
+The oldest accounts about the practice of Chinese divination describe it as a measure for "solving doubts" (e.g. "Examination of doubts" 稽疑 part of the Great Plan :zh:洪範).
 Two well known methods of divination included bǔ 卜 (on the tortoise shells) and shì 筮 (on the stalks of milfoil shī 蓍).
 Those methods were sanctioned by the royal practice since Shang and Zhou dynasties.
 Divination of the xiang 相 type (by appearance – of the human body parts, animals etc.), however, was sometimes criticized (the Xunzi, "Against divination").
-Apparently, the later type was a part of the medical and veterinary practice, as well as a part necessary in match-making and marketing choices.
+Apparently, the latter type was a part of the medical and veterinary practice, as well as a part necessary in match-making and marketing choices.
 A number of divination techniques developed around the astronomic observations and burial practices (see Feng shui, Guan Lu).

 The dynastic chronicles preserve a number of reports when divination was manipulated to the end of achieving a political or personal goal.